BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/getting-started.md

 - Windows 7 or newer.
 - SOLIDWORKS PDM client 2011 with a local view.
-- A PDM user credentials with the right permissions.
+- A PDM user account with the right permissions.
 See below.
-- Visual Studio 2019.
-We dot not support Visual Studio 2022 yet.
+- Visual Studio.
-- Elevated Windows admin privilge to run Visual Studio as an admin.
+- Elevated Windows admin privilges to run Visual Studio as an admin.
 - Access to the command prompt to run some basic Windows commands.